skinth/sales-taxes/README.md

 command _./gradlew test_.

 # Results
-The results upon supplied test data are contained in the **CashRegisterTest** test class.
+The results upon supplied test data are contained in the **AppTest** test class.

 # Interactive mode (branch development)
 If you run the program, it presents you an interactive prompt where you can write sentences like "2 book at 12.49",